Larissa: Ottoman period

 Larissa was conquered by the Ottoman Empire in 1386/87 and again in the 1390s, but only came under permanent Ottoman control in 1423, by Turahan Bey.
-Under Ottoman rule, the city was known as Yeni-şehir i-Fenari, "new citadel".
-As the chief town and military base of Ottoman Thessaly, Larissa was a predominantly Muslim city.In 1520s the town had with 90.2% Muslim majority with 693 households whereas Christians were only 9.8% with 75 households.
-At that time there were no Jewish or Armenian households in the town.
+Under the Ottoman rule, the city was known as Yeni-şehir i-Fenari, "new citadel".
+As the chief town and military base of Ottoman Thessaly, Larissa was a predominantly Muslim city.
+In 1521 (Hijri 927) the town had 693 Muslim and 75 Christian households; according to Gökbilgin (1956), it also included Albanian and Jewish communities.
 During Ottoman rule the administration of the Metropolis of Larissa was transferred to nearby Trikala where it remained until 1734, when Metropolitan Iakovos II returned the see from Trikala to Larissa and established the present-day metropolis of Larissa and Tyrnavos.

 The town was noted for its trade fair in the 17th and 18th centuries, while the seat of the pasha of Thessaly was also transferred there in 1770.
 Larissa was the headquarters of Hursid Pasha during the Greek War of Independence.
-It was also renowned for its mosques (four of which were still in use in the late 19th century) and its muslim cemeteries.
+It was also renowned for its mosques (four of which were still in use in the late 19th century) and its Muslim cemeteries.

-The city remained a part of the Ottoman Empire until Thessaly became part of the independent Kingdom of Greece in 1881, except for a period where Ottoman forces re-occupied it during the Greco-Turkish War of 1897.
-In the late 19th century, there was still a small village in the outskirts of the town inhabited by Africans from Sudan, a curious remnant of the forces collected by Ali Pasha.
+The city remained a part of the Ottoman Empire until Thessaly became part of the independent Kingdom of Greece in 1881, except for a period when Ottoman forces re-occupied it during the Greco-Turkish War of 1897.
+In the late 19th century, there was still a small village on the outskirts of the town inhabited by Africans from Sudan, a curious remnant of the forces collected by Ali Pasha.

 In the 19th century, the town produced leather, cotton, silk and tobacco.
 Fevers and agues were prevalent owing to bad drainage and the overflowing of the river; and the death rate was higher than the birth rate.

 Modern Greek era

 In 1881, the city, along with the rest of Thessaly, was incorporated into the Kingdom of Greece during the prime ministry of Alexandros Koumoundouros.
-On 31 August 1881 a unit of the Greek Army headed by General Skarlatos Soutsos entered the city.
-A considerable portion of the Turkish population emigrated into the Ottoman Empire at that point.
-In this new era the city starts gradually to expand and to be rebuilt by the Greek authorities.
+On 31 August 1881, a unit of the Greek Army headed by General Skarlatos Soutsos entered the city.
+A considerable portion of the Turkish population emigrated to the Ottoman Empire at that point.
+In this new era, the city starts gradually to expand and to be rebuilt by the Greek authorities.

 During the Greco-Turkish War of 1897, the city was the headquarters of Greek Crown Prince Constantine.
-The flight of the Greek army from here to Farsala took place on April 23, 1897.
+The flight of the Greek army from here to Farsala took place on 23 April 1897.
 Turkish troops entered the city two days later.
 After a treaty for peace was signed, they withdrew and Larissa remained permanently in Greece.
 This was followed by a further exodus of Turks in 1898.
 The Hassan Bey mosque (which was built in the early 16th century) was demolished in 1908.

-During the Axis Occupation of the country, the Jewish community of the city (dated back to second BC, see Romaniotes) suffered heavy losses.
+During the Axis Occupation of the country, the Jewish community of the city (dated back to the 2nd century BC, see Romaniotes) suffered heavy losses.
 Today in the city there is a Holocaust memorial and a synagogue.